 Thank you to all in our community who attended our first informational and formational sessions with school leadership this week.
 We were grateful to engage in meaningful conversation with more than 150 families from across all grade levels.
 Your questions, insights, and presence are helping shape this important transition.

 We have more sessions planned!
 Visit the /Next section of our website (located in the navigation bar next to Press Room) to find upcoming events and resources related to the co-divisional transition.
-This page will continue to grow as we share updates, answer questions, and provide tools to support our community throughout the process.
+The section will continue to grow as we share updates, answer questions, and provide tools to support our community throughout the process.

 AMDG